An extension of the Eshelby conjecture to domains of general shape in anti-plane elasticity: Introduction

-We consider the elastic field perturbation resulting from an inclusion in a homogeneous background for the anti-plane elasticity.
-More precisely, we consider the following two-dimensional conductivity problem: \beq \end{equation} where $\Om$ is a simply connected bounded domain occupied by a homogeneous material with the conductivity $\bm{\sigma}$, which is possibly anisotropic, and $H$ is an entire harmonic function.
-The symbol $\chi$ indicates the characteristic function and $\bm{I}_2$ is the $2$-by-$2$ identity matrix.
-The solution $u$ should satisfy the transmission condition \beq u\big|^+=u\big|^-\quad\mbox{and }\quad \nu\cdot\nabla u\big|^+=\nu\cdot\bm{\sigma}\nabla u\big|^-\qquad\mbox{on }\p\Om. \eeq Here, $\nu$ is the outward unit normal vector on $\p\Om$ and the symbols $+$ and $-$ indicate the limit from the exterior and interior of $\Om$, respectively.
-An inclusion with a different material parameter from that of the background induces the field perturbation in the exterior and interior of the inclusion.
-The resulting perturbation depends on the inclusion's shape as well as its material parameter so that certain shapes admit extremal properties.
-In 1957, Eshelby found that a uniform loading induces a uniform strain inside an ellipsoid which is embedded in an infinite elastic medium \cite{Eshelby1957}.
-Then, he conjectured: `Among closed surfaces, the ellipsoid alone has this convenient property...' \cite{Eshelby1961}.
-This Eshelby uniformity conjecture has been proved by Ru and Schiavone \cite{RuSchiavone} (for the conductivity problem) and Sendeckyj \cite{Sendeckyj} for two dimensions, and by Kang and Milton \cite{KangMilton2008} and Liu \cite{Liu2008} for three dimensions.
-The aim of this paper is to extend the Eshelby conjecture to domains of general shape in two dimensions.
+We consider the field perturbation due to the presence of an inclusion in a homogeneous background.
+An inclusion whose material parameter is different from that of the background brings a field perturbation to its exterior and interior.
+The resulting perturbation depends on the shape of the inclusion as well as the material parameter, and certain shapes admit extremal properties.
+In 1957, Eshelby discovered that an ellipsoid embedded in an infinite elastic medium induces a uniform interior strain for uniform loadings \cite{Eshelby:1957:DEF}.
+Then, he made the following conjecture, which is known as {\it the Eshelby conjecture}, in \cite{Eshelby:1961:EII}: ``Among closed surfaces, the ellipsoid alone has this convenient property.''
+In this study, we extend this uniformity property to inclusions of general shape by using higher-order loadings, for anti-plane elasticity.